Monday thru Friday . 8:00 AM - 5:00 PM EST

-A traditional way of offering insurance, companies may consider going directly to an insurer.
+For a traditional way of offering insurance, companies may consider going directly to an insurer.
 In this option, benefits are provided through a single insurance carrier.
 Employers shop and choose workplace plans on a “fixed-benefits” basis.

 Companies that want greater control over benefits choices offered to employees or prefer a certain carrier may consider offering insurer-based benefits.
-Talk with a broker or benefits consultant to help determine if this benefits delivery option is right for your business.

 This material is intended to provide general information about an evolving topic and does not constitute legal, tax or accounting advice regarding any specific situation.
 Aflac cannot anticipate all the facts that a particular employer or individual will have to consider in their benefits decision-making process.
 We strongly encourage readers to discuss their HCR situations with their advisors to determine the actions they need to take or to visit healthcare.gov (which may also be contacted at 1-800-318-2596) for additional information.